-- ✓ Cultures, laws, and standards vary - ▶ Issues of bribes, grease payments, and culture-related gifts - Problems of economic development where bribery is common - ▲ Additional costs - ▲ Lack of trust - ▲ Basic assumptions underlying economic model of capitalism don't exist and make investment more difficult - ✓ Business must decide whether to operate under one uniform set of standards
+- ✓ Cultures, Laws, and Standards Vary - > Issues of bribes, grease payments, and culture-related gifts - ➤ Problems of economic development where bribery is common - ▲ Additional costs - ▲ Lack of trust - ▲ Basic assumptions underlying economic model of capitalism don't exist and make investment more difficult - ✓ Business Must Decide Whether to Operate Under One Uniform Set of Standards

-Note: Use Exhibit 2.5 and PowerPoint Slide 2-37 and 2-38 to discuss a possible model for uniform standards.
+Use Exhibit 2.4 and PowerPoint Slide 2-37 and 2-38 to discuss a possible model for uniform standards.

-ANSWER TO CONSIDER (Corrupt, p.
-65) (See PowerPoint Slide 2-39 for the most recent [2012] Corruption Perceptions Index)
+ANSWER TO CONSIDER 2.5: (See PowerPoint Slide 2-39 for the most recent 2015 Corruption Perceptions Index.)
 The countries classified as "Most Corrupt" are also the companies with the least economic development.
-Presently, Russia is near economic collapse and in the other countries there is significant disparity in income distribution.
 Denmark, Finland, Norway, the Netherlands, and Sweden are socialistic governments.
 Canada has socialized medicine.
-Interestingly, the United States has continued to drop in the top group from #20 in the 2007 and 2009 surveys to #24 in 2012.
+Interestingly, the United States has continued to stay in the top group of twenty-five.

-- 1. Discuss varying cultural issues.
-Example: bribes vs. guanxi - 2.
+- 1. Discuss varying cultural issues. - Example: bribes vs. guanxi - 2.
 Discuss problems companies face when they have different standards. - 3.
-Discuss issues of economic development and standards of living. - ✓ Discuss Exhibit 2.6 and PowerPoint Slide 2-40 and the delicate balancing of the four legs of capitalism - Corruption in any breaks down investment - ➢ All four must be honest for markets to function flexibility is the discretionary part of the morals clauses - we all make mistakes and sometimes the public is ready to forgive and forget, particularly when the celebrity steps up and takes responsibility for his or her actions.
-This flexibility allows for forgiveness and perhaps even greater attention to the company's products.
+Discuss issues of economic development and standards of living. - ✓ Discuss Exhibit 2.5 and PowerPoint Slide 2-40 and the Delicate Balancing of the Four Legs of Capitalism - > Corruption in any breaks down investment - All four must be honest for markets to function